Old Chapel deemed best renovation and restoration project

 ENR also detailed the building as certified LEED gold, meaning the Old Chapel “is designed to use about one-third of the amount of potable water and about one-fifth of the amount of energy compared with the water and energy used in buildings with traditional fixtures.”

-According to UMass News and Media Relations, the firm who designed the restoration, Finegold Alexander and Architects of Boston, was hired in part to demonstrate how the aspects of historic preservation and sustainability can work together.
+According to UMass News and Media Relations, the firm who designed the restoration, Finegold Alexander Architects, was hired in part to demonstrate how the aspects of historic preservation and sustainability can work together.

 “The firm deployed an array of sustainability strategies to maintain the integrity of the original design and materials, while adapting the building’s structure and interior to modern use, access and building code requirements,” stated the University’s release.